wjdwldbs/Rectangles/README.md

 Things to note:
 - The upper-left corner of the computer screen is the origin coordinate (0, 0) and y-axis goes in the downwards direction.

-- The x-y coordinates of two rectangles must be perfectly aligned in order for a proper detection to occur on the application interface.
+- The x-y coordinates of two rectangles MUST be perfectly aligned in order for a proper detection to occur on the application interface.

 ## Table of Contents